Besov spaces and random walks on a hyperbolic group: boundary traces and reflecting extensions of Dirichlet forms: Detailed summary of the paper

-At the end of this paper, we will give a further probabilistic interpretation, now at the level of processes themselves.
-To a nice transient Markov process, one can associate its so-called {\it reflected Dirichlet spaces} \cite{Sil}, \cite{Ch1}, \cite{CF}.
+At the end of this paper, in Part \ref{reflecting-rw}, we will give a further probabilistic interpretation, now at the level of processes themselves.
+More precisely, we show that {\it there exists a Markov process $(W_t)$ with state space $\Gamma\cup\partial\Gamma$ that satisfies the following properties: (i) almost all trajectories of $(W_t)$ hit the boundary $\partial\Gamma$ in finite time; (ii) until the hitting time of $\partial\Gamma$, the trajectories of $(W_t)$ behave in distribution like a time change of the random walk with driving measure $\mu$ (See Proposition \ref{tau}.); (iii) the process $(W_t)$ has a trace on the boundary $\partial\Gamma$ whose Dirichlet form is given by $(\mathcal{E}^{\partial\Gamma,\mu},B_2(\mu))$ (See Theorem \ref{trace}.). } The trace process is defined as the time-change of $(W_t)$ using the positive continuous additive functional whose Revuz measure (see Section 7 for the definition) is the harmonic measure $\nu$.
+See Section 7.1 for definitions and detail. \\

+The proofs of these claims use the notions of {\it smooth measures} (to be discussed in the next paragraph).
 Roughly speaking, in our context, it consists in speeding up the original random walk so that it now hits the boundary in finite time and then prolongating its life in such a way that the resulting process still behaves as the initial random walk when it is in $\Gamma$.

-Under the assumption of the Ahlfors-regular conformal dimension being less than 2, we show that the construction of such a reflected random walk is possible.
-(See Theorem \ref{w}) Furthermore, we prove that the jump process associated to the Besov space is nothing but the trace of the reflected walk on the boundary.
-(See Theorem \ref{trace}.)\\
+Under the assumption of the Ahlfors-regular conformal dimension being less than 2, we show that the construction of such a reflecting random walk is possible with state space $\Gamma\cup\partial\Gamma$.
+Properties (i), (ii) and (iii) follow from general results from the theory of Dirichlet forms.
+Observe however that the regularity stated in Theorem \ref{reg} and its close companion Theorem \ref{w} are a crucial step to use Dirichlet form theory.\\